Ngwo: Geography

 Geographically, Ngwo is bounded to the north by Abor, to the south by Nsude, to the west by Eké, and to the east by Niké.
 Ngwo remains a historically important place in Enugu state.

 Ngwo is a hilly area, with much of the land area being up to 600 meters above sea level.
 The hills are moderately sloping and undulating.
+It also contains the Ngwo Pine forest.